-Open Thursday through Sunday from 9am to 9pm, Back in Thyme also offers wonderful breakfast items, such as a savory meatloaf with eggs made over-easy and home fries, and a roasted vegetable omelet with chickpea and spinach ragù.
+For the most current hours of operation, check their Facebook page – Back in Thyme also offers wonderful breakfast items, such as a savory meatloaf with eggs made over-easy and home fries, and a roasted vegetable omelet with chickpea and spinach ragù.
 Rounding out the menu are low-sugar, high-flavor muffins made with fresh fruit and hand-ground spices that replace much of the salt and sugar found in other baked goods, and lots of egg dishes like quiche and casseroles available by the slice.
 Customers can choose from a variety of beverages as well, including tea, chai, and Green Goddess smoothies.
 They also offer special holiday menus and take-out side dishes for anyone looking to cut down on their own time in the kitchen, or have a little culinary celebration of their own.

 Located a little off the beaten path, not far off Exit 1, Marne’s food and the unique atmosphere she’s cultivated still manages to draw customers come from all over the world, based on the power of her five star reviews on social media and other customers’ word of mouth recommendations.
 When asked what sets her apart and makes Back in Thyme worth the trip, she cites freshness, consistency, and everyone’s favorite magic ingredient – love.
 “I love this.
 I love people, I love what I do, I love the interactions, being able to work and talk to customers at the same time.
 I don’t feel isolated here.
 This is a rural area, very countrified, and this is a great way to meet people in the community.”